quintenlittle/Clippy-Revival-V.1/README.md

 ---

-*Built by someone who remembers when "the cloud" just meant Hotmail, for everyone else who does too.*
+*Built by someone who remembers when "the cloud" just meant Hotmail, @ signs were on the news, and the internet came on CD's in the mailbox.
+Clippy is reborn. *